sim12cool/SAHAYAK-marathi-voice-bot/README.md

 TEST AN APPOINTMENT - The user can choose from the given tests and after that he/she has to select a doctor and the appointment is booked.

-CALL AN AMBULANCE - Access the live location of user and the ambulance is called accordingly This app currently runs only on Android Pie 9.0 To achieve this the different components used are: -
+CALL AN AMBULANCE - Access the live location of user and the ambulance is called accordingly.

+This app currently runs only on Android Pie 9.0 To achieve this the different components used are: -

 1.Google Cloud Translation API – for converting the Marathi requests into English for processing.